AL9000/piggy-bank/README.md

 ### Extras

-You can see code coverage after running the image.
+You can see code coverage after calling `docker-compose up`.

 ## API docs